 Student Enquiries Postgraduate

-You should use the US Loan Confirmation Letter you receive to support your UK Borders Agency Visa application.
+You should use the US Loan Confirmation Letter you receive to support your Tier 4 visa application.

 Unless you have proof of sufficient funds from other sources, we strongly recommend that you do not begin your Visa application until you have received your US Loan Confirmation Letter.
 This letter has been written in consultation with the UK Borders Agency, US Department of Education, and UK universities and has been approved for the purposes of supporting visa applications.